 Next, we needed to change her social media “handles” (or nickname that uniquely identifies her and her brand) to no longer have multiple social media URLs.
 We needed to make it easy for anyone to find her anywhere.

 I suggested @DebbieIrwinVO as her new and only social media handle because it identifies her and what she does.
 Then we created a new mini-bio to be used across all social media profiles, one that highlighted her areas of specialty as well as some of her more notable work, while describing what she does in a witty way and using a branded hashtag:

 #NYC is my home but my voice loves to travel!

 Want to #BeHeard?
 I’m your #voiceover artist — #VOnow

-Once everything was created, I implemented the new tagline, logo and mini-bio across all social media platforms, and redesigned her main website (www.DebbieIrwin.com), email signature, letterhead and business cards to reflect Debbie Irwin Voiceovers’ new brand identity.
+Once everything was created, I implemented the new tagline, logo, and mini-bio across all social media platforms.
+I redesigned her main website (www.DebbieIrwin.com), email signature, letterhead, and business cards to reflect Debbie Irwin Voiceovers’ new brand identity.

 Additional Rebranding Goals